NDevTK/cel/docs/deployment.md

     # Disks.
 We only need one disk
     disks {
+      # autoDelete must be set to true when specifying initializeParams.
+      # Otherwise the toolchain will remind you.
+      autoDelete: true

       # ... which is a boot disk.
 This can be left out since the first disk
       # will become the boot disk by default.
       boot: true